18 Ways to Use Mason Jars in the Kitchen

 Storing any of the above in jars gives your kitchen a cozy, home-like atmosphere.
 And once again, jars with good lids will keep things fresh for longer.

-Use 10: Jars as Drinking Glasses
+Use 10: Replace Drinking Glasses with Wide Mouth Jars

 Because canning jars are tough, they make excellent drinking glasses that neither chip nor break easily.
 At our table, we use pints (500 ml) for adults and half pints (250 ml) for children.

 Mason jars come with some beautiful designs and patterns that are quite pretty.
-Keep your eyes open and see what you can find.
+Keep your eyes open and see what you can find!

-Use 11: Large Jars as Water Pitchers
+Use 11: Use Large Jars as Water Pitchers

 If you have half-gallon (2 litre) jars on hand, they make excellent water pitchers for the family table!
 Not only do they hold a substantial amount of water, but they're also tough.

-Use 12: Jars for Fermenting Vegetables
+Use 12: Turn Jars into Fermenting Containers

 While you can purchase containers for fermenting vegetables, mason jars combined with a canning lid and band make excellent fermenting containers.
 All you have to do is break the seal every day to release the CO² and your veggies will ferment to perfection in no time.